-Annex B Training requirements for workers\ (Principle 2).
+Annex B Training requirements for workers (Principle 2).

-Workers\ shall be able to:
+Workersshall be able to:

-- 1) Implement forest\ activities to comply with applicable legal\ requirements (Criterion\ 1.5); - 2) Understand the content, meaning and applicability of the eight ILO Core Labour Conventions (Criterion\ 2.1); - 3) Recognize and report on instances of sexual harassment and gender discrimination (Criterion\ 2.2); - 4) Safely handle and dispose of hazardous substances to ensure that use does not pose health risks\ (Criterion\ 2.3); - 5) Carry out their responsibilities for particularly dangerous jobs or jobs entailing a special responsibility (Criterion\ 2.5); - 6) Identify where Indigenous Peoples\ have Iegal\ and customary rights\ related to management activities (Criterion\ 3.2); - 7) Identify and implement applicable elements of UNDRIP and ILO Convention 169 (Criterion\ 3.4); - Identify sites of special cultural, ecological, economic, religious or spiritual significance to Indigenous Peoples\ and implement the necessary measures to protect them before the start of forest\ management activities to avoid negative impacts (Criterion\ 3.5 and Criterion\ 4.7); - 9) Identify where local communities\ have legal\ and customary rights\ related to management activities (Criterion\ 4.2); - 10) Carry out social, economic and environmental impact assessments\ and develop appropriate mitigation measures (Criterion\ 4.5); - 11) Implement activities related to the maintenance and/or enhancement of ecosystem services\, when FSC Ecosystem Services Claims are used (Criterion\ 5.1); - 12) Handle, apply and store pesticides\ (Criterion\ 10.7); and - 13) Implement procedures for cleaning up spills of waste materials\ (Criterion\ 10.12).
+- 1) Implement forest activities to comply with applicable legal requirements (Criterion 1.5); - 2) Understand the content, meaning and applicability of the eight ILO Core Labour Conventions (Criterion2.1); - 3) Recognize and report on instances of sexual harassment and gender discrimination (Criterion2.2); - 4) Safely handle and dispose of hazardous substances to ensure that use does not pose health risks (Criterion2.3); - 5) Carry out their responsibilities for particularly dangerous jobs or jobs entailing a special responsibility (Criterion2.5); - 6) Identify where Indigenous Peoples have legal and customary rights related to management activities (Criterion3.2); - 7) Identify and implement applicable elements of UNDRIP and ILO Convention 169 (Criterion3.4); - 8) Identify sites of special cultural, ecological, economic, religious or spiritual significance to Indigenous Peoples and implement the necessary measures to protect them before the start of forest management activities to avoid negative impacts (Criterion3.5 and Criterion4.7); - 9) Identify where local communities have legal and customary rights related to management activities (Criterion4.2); - 10) Carry out social, economic and environmental impact assessments and develop appropriate mitigation measures (Criterion4.5); - 11) Implement activities related to the maintenance and/or enhancement of ecosystem services, when FSC Ecosystem Services Claims are used(Criterion 5.1); - 12) Handle, apply and store pesticides (Criterion10.7); and - 13) Implement procedures for cleaning up spills of waste materials (Criterion10.12). - 14) All workers involved with harvesting/collecting and processing of Baobab must be trained in the following aspects: - plant and species identification, - b) life cycle of plants, - harvesting c) - d) hygiene, - food safety (where appropriate); - Regeneration techniques (where appropriate) f) - Chemical usage and application.